Remote Control Car with Arduino for kids

 Overview

-This project is a remote control car or robot which will move according to the instruction given through the remote using IR sensor this car can move forward , backward, right and left according to the button pressed.
+This project is a remote control car or robot which will move according to the instructions given through the remote using an IR sensor.
+This car can move forward, backwards, right and left according to the button pressed.

-In this car is told to move forward will move forward this car can also control its speed meaning if we want to increase or decrese the speed of the car we can do the same.
+In this car is told to move forward.
+This car can also control its speed, meaning if we want to increase or decrease the speed of the car, we can do the same.

 Schematic Diagram